hapax/hapax.github.io/assets/simple-physics.md

 plugging my
 [problems](https://hapax.github.io/assets/circle-probs.pdf) for the
 [UBC Physics Circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/),
-as well as talks on
+as well as notes on
 [dimensional analysis](https://hapax.github.io/assets/dimensional-analysis.pdf)
 and Fermi estimates.
-Check them out if you want to see how these techniques can be applied to black holes, aliens, dark energy, turbulence, and the total amount of money concealed in couches across Canada.
+Check them out if you want to see how these techniques applied to black holes, aliens, dark energy, turbulence, and the total amount of money concealed in couches across Canada.